12 Interactive Board Books That Will Engage Your Baby With Reading

 My baby jumped and laughed in anticipation as I turned to the last page of the book.
 “Is he in the basket?”
 I asked enthusiastically.
 He quickly grabbed the flap and pulled it back to reveal the puppy, giggling as I responded, “There he is!”

 It’s so much fun when your baby first begins to interact with books.
-One of my favorite things as a mom and librarian is reading books to my baby and seeing him interact with them.
+One of my favorite things is reading books to my baby and watching him interact with them.
 I love seeing his excitement.
-It’s clear that he’s understood these books long before he could physically or verbally interact with them.
+It’s clear he’s understood these books long before he could physically or verbally interact with them.
+And that’s always amazing to me.

-I hope this list of some amazing interactive board books helps you create those moments with your baby too.
+I hope this list of the best interactive board books helps you create those moments with your baby too.
+These are the best books to introduce interactive elements to your baby or young toddler.

 Peacock’s Rainbow Feathers* by Little Hippo Books